The Day John Lennon Died

 He and Paul McCartney became the most successful songwriting team of the 20th century.
 The two wrote songs that became standards of a generation or two, and though other artists would over time sell more records and play to larger stadiums of fans, no one will ever match the impact of the Beatles.
 It was a time and place never to happen again.
 Not bad for a bunch of kids who simply loved playing and writing rock 'n' roll songs.

-Their constant desire to write better songs, to find new sounds and new ways of doing things, moved rock and roll music (and pop culture) in directions no one at the dawn of the 1960s could have ever imagined.
-From ‘She Loves You’ to ‘Strawberry Fields Forever’ in just over three years?
+Their constant desire to write better songs, to find new sounds and new ways of doing things, moved music (and pop culture) in directions no one at the dawn of the '60s could have ever imagined.
+From "She Loves You" to "Strawberry Fields Forever" in just three years?
 Incredible!
-For that matter, the Beatles entire career was there and gone in the time it now takes many bands to release a second or third album.
+For that matter, the Beatles' entire career was there and gone in the time it now takes many bands to release their second or third albums.

 Married at a young age, he and his first wife Cynthia had one son, Julian, but due to the explosion of the Beatles, he was gone for much of Julian's childhood.
 In 1968, he met the woman who would become his second wife, Yoko Ono, and the two were famously inseparable.
 John always seemed to follow his heart both musically and personally.
 His solo catalog drives like a car on a bumpy road, with some incredible highlights and some highly questionable lows, yet anything but dull.

-For those of us of, ahem, a certain age, it’s impossible to imagine a world without Lennon or the Beatles.
-They’ve just always been there as part of our DNA.
-It’s easy to state that the world would be a much different place had Lennon, McCartney, Harrison and Starr never existed.
-Hell, I wouldn’t be typing this and chances are, there wouldn’t even be a website like this!
-It’s almost impossible to overstate their impact on the world at large, let alone the music world.
+For those of us of, ahem, a certain age, it's impossible to imagine a world without Lennon or the Beatles.
+They've just always been there as part of our DNA.
+It's easy to state that the world would be a much different place had Lennon, McCartney, George Harrison and Ringo Starr never existed.
+It's almost impossible to overstate their impact on the world at large, let alone the music world.

-It’s hard to believe that so many years have passed since John Lennon was murdered.
-Murdered, in cold blood on the streets of his favorite city, by a so-called fan.
-There is still no way to wrap your head around the insanity of that act, but there are plenty of ways to wrap our heads around the joy and excitement Lennon and his music has given the world over the years.
-And that’s what we choose to remember on this December 8.
+It's hard to believe that so many years have passed since Lennon was murdered in cold blood on the streets of his favorite city by a so-called fan.
+There's still no way to wrap our heads around the insanity of the act, but there are plenty of ways to wrap our heads around the joy and excitement Lennon and his music have given the world over the years.
+And that's what we choose to remember on Dec.
+8.